pearsonlab/pupil/README.md

 patient responses in relation to stimulus desired, stimulus displayed, and stimulus heard.
 This test is not yet fully functional but will be shortly.

+revsightsound.m is reversallearning.m with few to no changes.

 setup_audio.m is a short file that initializes the PsychPortAudio player and allows us to use the PsychPortAudio and it's low latency high accuracy player for sounds during testing.
 It is important to use the PsychPortAudio functions because their low latency